-For reasons outlined in this submission, the proposed development is unreasonable, represents an unbalanced view sharing outcome and overdevelopment of a sensitive front setback area.
-It will result in impacts on the streetscape character that is valued by adjoining neighbours and the broader community that use the Bicentennial pathway alike.
+For reasons outlined in this submission, the proposed development is unreasonable and represents an overdevelopment of a sensitive front setback area and streetscape character that is valued by adjoining neighbours and the broader community that use the Bicentennial pathway alike.
 The proposed development fails to meet Council's planning controls and the merit assessment provisions relating to streetscape, front setback, boundary envelope, scenic protection, and landscape settings.